Pavel Yevgenyevich Demidov: Death

 Because of the COVID-19 pandemic caving expeditions to deep caves on Arabika massif in the summer 2020 were cancelled, yet when the border with Abkhazia reopened on 1 August, a few expeditions nevertheless took place.
-Demidov joined a CAVEX team expedition to the Integral cave, situated north of Verëvkina, 2,345 m above sea level, and the depth of 200 m.
-On 23 August, he and Stanislav Homjakov came to the meander, which was the last explored point of the cave, at a depth of 305 m.
+Demidov joined a CAVEX team expedition to the Integral cave, situated north of Veryovkina, 2,345 m above sea level, and the depth of 200 m.
+On 23 August, he and Stanislav Khomyakov came to the meander, which was the last explored point of the cave, at a depth of 305 m.
 The meander begins with a narrow passage among stones and boulders at the bottom of a collapse hall.
 Both cavers easily overcame this obstacle and, after passing a short meander, came to a small ledge.
-Demidov went back to fetch a rope, and Homjakov remained to clear the ledge of loose stones.
-After a while Homjakov, worried about Demidov's long absence, climbed back.
+Demidov went back to fetch a rope, and Khomyakov remained to clear the ledge of loose stones.
+After a while Khomyakov, worried about Demidov's long absence, climbed back.
 He saw a new collapse of clay and stones with Demidov in the center of it, without any signs of life.

 A large rescue operation followed and on 1 September Demidov's body was lifted to the surface.
 The following day, 2 September, it was airlifted to Moscow.